LaDoger/blakbook/README.md

 ### Some Tips
 - Choose a **black** browser theme for absolute blackness!
-- Open **blakbook** in a small independent window in the screen corner so your boss won't see!
+- Open **blakbook** in a small independent window at the screen corner so your boss won't see!
 - I haven't thought up of a third tip.